chirayu-khandelwal/carbon-alpha0/CHAPETERS/Chapter 1: Project Setup and Chapter 2 : Basic Layout Guide.md

 ### 1.2.
 Create the Next.js Project

-You will create a Next.js project named "Carbon" using a specific version for tutorial longevity.
+You will create a Next.js project named "Vubo" using a specific version for tutorial longevity.

 * Run the command:
 * For 15.1.2
     ```bash
-    bunx create-next-app@15.1.2 carbon
+    bunx create-next-app@15.1.2 vubo
     ```
 * For latest
     ```bash
-    bunx create-next-app@latest carbon
+    bunx create-next-app@latest vubo
     ```
     This command uses `bunx` (Bun's equivalent of `npx`) and specifies Next.js version `15.1.2` to ensure stability against future breaking changes.